I shall be telling this with a sigh

 Heart of This Family

-My memoir Heart of This Family: Lessons in Down Syndrome and Love, is now available for pre-order!
-Publishing date is August 18.
+My memoir Heart of This Family: Lessons in Down Syndrome and Love, is now available for purchase!

 All proceeds from the sale of Heart of This Family will be directed to the Steve Cohen Fund administered by the Howard Center in Burlington, Vermont.
-While I have included several ordering options below, for a limited time only, I would encourage you to order directly from me.
-This maximizes the amount of money possible to support the fund we established in Steve’s name.
-A $20.00 payment gains you a signed and personalized copy of my memoir and includes mailing (if necessary).
-Please use the PayPal link below for this option.
-Thank you!
+I have included several ordering options below.

 More Ordering Options — Shop Indie!!